ayota/github_basics/workflow.md

  git push
  ```

- * **To add longer commit messages,** just do `git commit` and it will automagically open a vim editor.
+ :boom: **To add longer commit messages,** just do `git commit` and it will automagically open a vim editor.
 Hit `i` and you can type your message in the terminal.
 The first line is what shows up next to the commit, so keep it short, and then everything on subsequent lines shows up when they click on that commit.
 Hit `esc :wq` to save and quit the editor.

 #### :octocat: on github
 1. Select `PULL REQUESTS` tab, then `NEW PULL REQUEST`